betadots/cde/README.md

 Terraform based deployment and provisioning of virtual machines with sshfs to a local workstation.
 At the moment only Proxmox is supported.

-Also in the beginning only Debian works.
+Also in the beginning only Debian and RHEL works.
 Ubuntu should works.

 Required variables are: